How James Beat Depression with the Thrive Programme

 I now feel equipped to deal with things that would’ve previously caused my mental health to suffer – I’m resilient, happy, productive and every aspect of my life has improved.
 The best thing is that, by using the techniques and strategies I learnt through Thrive, I’ve helped myself with no medication or therapists to prop me up.
 For the first time in recent memory, I feel ‘normal’, and I love it.

-We offer all prospective clients a FREE initial consultation to discuss the Thrive Programme and how it could help you to deal with Depression.
+We offer all prospective clients a Confidential initial consultation to discuss the Thrive Programme and how it could help you to deal with Depression.

 During this 50 minute consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.
 At TranceForm we believe that therapy & counselling should be a collaboration between therapist and client so it’s very important to be able to meet PRIOR to agreeing any kind of help.
 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.